-3.7.3 Replacing the Selected Area
+3.4.3 Replacing the Selected Area

-Right-click (Windows) or control-click (Macintosh) anywhere within the selection.
+Right-click anywhere within the selection.
 A contextual menu appears.

 - If you loaded bracketed photos, the menu identifies them by their exposure difference, relative to the "normal" exposure.
 Click the photo at the EV you want. - If you loaded a single image, click "Replace with source".